raineorshine/cint/README.md

 	// Returns a new object with the given objects merged onto it.
 Non-undefined properties on later arguments override identical properties on earlier arguments. merge(/*obj1, obj2, obj3, ...*/)

-	// Returns a new object with f(key, value) applied for each property in the given object. mapObject(obj, f)
+	// Returns a new object where f(key, value) returns a new key-value pair for each property. mapObject(obj, f)

 	// Returns an array whose items are the result of calling f(key, value) on each property of the given object.